Synaesthesia (1999 Version)

 About This Album

-The music was sequenced on Amiga and PC, using a mix of samples and the Yamaha SY-85 synthesizer, the same technology as Sheeky used for the contemporaneous Arcangel Soundtrack.
-When he developed his music software, Noise Station, Mark decided to re-record much of Synaesthesia using that, then in 2015 developed a hybrid version.
-Finally, in 2020, Mark re-recorded the album entirely to make a definitive version which is closest in spirit to this original version.
+The music was sequenced on Amiga and PC, using a mix of samples and the Yamaha SY-85 synthesizer, the same technology as I used for the contemporaneous soundtrack album, Arcangel.
+When I developed my music software Noise Station I decided to re-record much of Synaesthesia using that, then in 2015 developed a hybrid version.
+Finally, in 2020, I re-recorded the album entirely to make a definitive version which is closest in spirit to this original version.

-In a twist to the tale, in November 2021, for the first time in over 20 years, Mark located the original files and refurbished his Yamaha SY-85 synthesizer to re-record all of these tracks in brilliant digital quality.
-Those SY-85 masters remain unreleased.
+In a twist to the tale, in November 2021, for the first time in over 20 years, I located the original files and refurbished my Yamaha SY-85 synthesizer to re-record all of these tracks in high quality.
+Those SY-85 masters remain unreleased so far.

 Technical Details